jianqiuz/MoistureFunctions/README.md

 1. Folder--Diffusion_nonlinear_analysis

-This folder contains the R script used to generate diffusion based nonliear kinetics analysis and all graph components
+This folder contains the R script used fordiffusion based nonliear kinetics analysis within a model system.
+Sensitivity analysis and graph generation are also included.

 2. Folder--Dataset_mmk_analysis

-This folder contains the compiled dataset from published incubation studies, the R script used for analysis and graph generation
+This folder contains the compiled dataset from published incubation studies (dataset.csv), soil properties, moisture conditions and relative microbial respiration rates were summarized in the file.
+The resulting dataset consisted of data from 63 different soils, with associated moisture-respiration relationships.
+An R markdown file is provide with descriptions on the analysis and graph generation.